Brian S. Lichter

 Recent representations include:

-- RXR Realty in various transactions, including in its acquisition of a 49% controlling interest of the leasehold estate in 5 Times Square in New York City from David Werner and partners and its related joint venture arrangement in connection therewith; its preferred equity investment in 80 Broad Street in New York City and its related joint venture arrangement with NorthStar Realty Income Trust, Inc.; and its refinancing of a 28-building portfolio in Woodbury, Long Island
+- RXR Realty in various transactions, including its joint venture arrangement with SL Green Realty Corp. to acquire a 48.7% interest in One Worldwide Plaza in New York City from an affiliate of New York REIT, Inc. for an agreed-to value of the property of $1.725 billion, its acquisition of a 49% controlling interest of the leasehold estate in 5 Times Square in New York City from David Werner and partners, its related joint venture arrangement in connection therewith and the venture’s $1.36 billion mortgage and mezzanine refinancing of the building; its $223 million mortgage and mezzanine construction financing of the development of Garvies Point in Glen Cove, Long Island; its $157 million mortgage and mezzanine construction financing of The Ritz-Carlton Residences, Long Island, North Hills; its preferred equity investment in 80 Broad Street in New York City and its related joint venture arrangement with NorthStar Realty Income Trust, Inc.; and its refinancing of a 28-building portfolio in Woodbury, Long Island

-- SL Green Realty Corp. in its sales of 248-252 Bedford Avenue in the Williamsburg neighborhood of Brooklyn, NY and of 140 and 150 Grand Street in White Plains, NY, and in its acquisition of 102 Greene Street in the SoHo neighborhood of New York City
+- SL Green Realty Corp. in various transactions, including its $250 million refinancing of the Olivia at 315 West 33rd Street in New York City from Rothesay Life Plc, its sales of 248-252 Bedford Avenue in the Williamsburg neighborhood of Brooklyn, NY, 140 and 150 Grand Street in White Plains, NY, 7 Renaissance Square at The Ritz-Carlton complex in downtown White Plains, NY and Stamford Towers in Stamford, CT, and its acquisition of 102 Greene Street in the SoHo neighborhood of New York City

 - Moinian Limited, a British Virgin Islands company wholly owned by Joseph Moinian, founder and CEO of The Moinian Group, in its NIS1.4 billion ($361 million) bond issuance on the Tel Aviv Stock Exchange, the largest such offering to date by a U.S. real estate investor